oliverbenns/.plan/README.md

 ## Getting Started

 1. First steps require you to have the bash scripts and correct structure.
-You can do this a few ways:
+You can do this by either:
-  - Fork this repo (would be cool to reference back to here!)
-  - Clone this repo
+  - Cloning this repo
-  - Copy + paste files
+  - Copy + paste the shell files (keeping the structure of course)
 2. Change the `EDIT_CMD` variable to be the command you use to open your editor. `atom` / `vi` / `emacs` etc.

 ## Publishing